63% das pessoas consideram o histórico de privacidade e segurança da empresa antes de usar seus produtos e serviços.

 “Services” means the services ordered by Customer from Momentive under the Agreement.

-In the provision of the Services to the Customer, Momentive is a processor of Customer Personal data for the purposes of GDPR.
+In the provision of the Services to the Customer, Momentive is a processor of Customer Personal Data for the purposes of GDPR.
 With respect to CCPA, as applicable, Momentive and Customer hereby agree that Momentive is a "Service Provider" and Customer is the "Business" with respect to Personal Information (as defined under the CCPA).

 This DPA shall remain in force until such time as the Agreement is terminated (in accordance with its terms) or expires.